Gobi Avedian: Re-trial and commutation of death penalty

 After this, Gobi, through his lawyer M Ravi, filed for an application to re-open his case in light of a recent appeal ruling by the Court of Appeal over an unrelated 2019 drug trafficking case of Nigerian citizen Adili Chibuike Ejike (who was formerly sentenced to death in 2017).
 In this ruling, the Court of Appeal held that the legal concept of wilful blindness is irrelevant in considering whether the presumption of possession under Section 18(2) of the MDA has been rebutted, which resulted in Adili's acquittal.
-Making use of this above appeal ruling, Ravi argued on behalf of his client that since the prosecution's case in the original trial was one of willful blindness, the prosecution could not have invoked the presumption in the first place.
+Making use of this above appeal ruling, Ravi argued on behalf of his client that since the prosecution's case in the original trial was one of wilful blindness, the prosecution could not have invoked the presumption in the first place.

 On 19 October 2020, in accordance to the framework laid out by Kho Jabing's case based on the reopening of concluded criminal cases, the Court of Appeal approved Gobi's application and review the case on the same day of the application's approval.
 After reviewing the case, the five judges hearing the appeal - Chief Justice Sundaresh Menon and four Judges of Appeal Judith Prakash, Tay Yong Kwang, Andrew Phang and Steven Chong - decided that Gobi's failure to rebut the presumption of knowledge could no longer become the foundation of his conviction on the capital charge.
-CJ Menon, who delivered the judgement, stated that the five judges determined that in contrast to the prosecution's arguments, Gobi was not willfully blind to the nature of the drugs, and noted that Gobi did question the nature of the drugs but felt assured that they are not serious.
+CJ Menon, who delivered the judgement, stated that the five judges determined that in contrast to the prosecution's arguments, Gobi was not wilfully blind to the nature of the drugs, and noted that Gobi did question the nature of the drugs but felt assured that they are not serious.
 As such, they revoked Gobi's death sentence, and reinstated his initial conviction by the High Court, and restored Gobi's original sentence of 15 years' imprisonment and ten strokes of the cane, and backdate it to the date of his remand.
 This commutation of his death sentence allowed 32-year-old Gobi Avedian to escape the gallows a second time.